G6NK/Lit-Font-Generator/README.md

 for people with previous versions you can
 delete old version and download new version.

- We Require No Password Or Usernames to Use Our Software.
+ We Require No Password Or Usernames to Use Our Document Collection.
-Software Does Not Request Access to the Internet, Your System Registry, Or any Files Outside The File It is Provided in, Except Your Browser As A Means To Ren- der The HTML, CSS, And JavaScript Into A Usable Service.
+This Collection Does Not Request Access to the Internet, Your System Registry, Or Any Files Outside The File It is Provided in, Except Your Browser As A Means To Render The HTML, CSS, And JavaScript Into A Usable Service.
 We do Not Request Data Or Have Any Analytics Processes.
 We Will Never Charge You For Services.
 If You find This Collection Being Distributed by A Third Party We Cannot Insure